What we're learning about who was arrested in Seattle this weekend

-SEATTLE — Tuesday morning, many of those arrested during the weekend unrest made their first appearance before a judge.
+SEATTLE — Many of those arrested in Seattle during the weekend unrest made their first appearance before a judge Tuesday morning.

 The hearing was originally scheduled Monday, but delayed a day by a threat and subsequent courthouse closure.